 Based upon the audited accounts of the joint venture for the KG Offshore Block, the total costs incurred to March 31, 2010 were \$1.447 billion (10% being \$144.7 million of which 50% is for the account of Roy Group (Mauritius) Inc.).
-Further, based upon the budget for the fiscal year April 1, 2010 to March 31, 2011 and fiscal year April 1, 2011 to March 31, 2012, total costs projected for the period April 1, 2010 to March 31, 2012 were \$1.349 billion (10% being \$134.9 million).
-Therefore, we estimate that the amount of GSPC's claim as of March 31, 2012 to be approximately \$279.6 million plus interest of which 50% is for the account of Roy Group (Mauritius) Inc. We believe that the likelihood of an unfavourable outcome of this dispute is remote and accordingly, as at March 31, 2012, no amount has been accrued in the consolidated financial statements.
+Further, based upon the budget total costs projected for the period April 1, 2010 to June 30, 2012 were \$1.622 billion (10% being \$162.2 million).
+Therefore, we estimate that the amount of GSPC's claim as of June 30, 2012 to be approximately \$306.9 million plus interest of which 50% is for the account of Roy Group (Mauritius) Inc. We believe that the likelihood of an unfavourable outcome of this dispute is remote and accordingly, as at June 30, 2012, no amount has been accrued in the consolidated financial statements.
 We dispute this assertion of GSPC.

 We intend to vigorously protect our contractual rights in accordance with the dispute resolution process under the Carried Interest Agreement, the PSC and the Joint Operating Agreement as may be appropriate.
 In September 2007, we commenced discussions with GSPC in an effort to reach an amicable resolution.
 A number of draft settlement proposals have been put forward by us to GSPC seeking to settle this dispute amicably.
 Subsequent to the October 2010 Management Committee meeting we have again met with senior management of GSPC to continue our effort to reach an amicable resolution.
-However, no settlement agreement has been reached as of May 11, 2012 and there can be no assurance that this matter will be settled amicably.
+However, no settlement agreement has been reached as of August 10, 2012 and there can be no assurance that this matter will be settled amicably.